 Although there are no controlled trials around using baking soda on sunburns, Jenni Holman, a board-certified dermatologist and member of the American Academy of Dermatology (AAD), says people (dermatologists included) commonly recommend the kitchen staple to soothe inflammation and decrease pain associated with sunburn.
 This may be because the powder has antimicrobial properties, and its anti-inflammatory benefits might stem from its ability to bring the pH of sunburned skin back closer to baseline, she explains.

 If you want to try, she suggests adding 2 ounces of baking soda to a cool bath.

-After showering or bathing, it’s important not to pat the skin completely dry, says Feely.
+After showering or bathing, it’s important not to pat your skin completely dry, says Feely.
 A sunburn can dehydrate your outer layer, and leaving some water in place allows your epidermis to reabsorb some of the H2O it lost as a result of that burning heat.

 Moisturizers containing aloe vera—or even just a gel form of the plant’s juice—are often touted as the very best thing for a sunburn.
 Feely says aloe is commonly used to heal and hydrate skin and decrease inflammation, and it contains certain skin-healing proteins that can help prevent infection.